 - If working in an open office layout, your productivity suffers by up to 66 percent when you’re within earshot of one distracting conversation.

-- Those who multitask habitually become distracted by noise in their environment more frequently and find it more difficult to get back to the original task afterwards.
+- Those who multitask habitually become distracted by the noise in their environment more frequently and find it more difficult to get back to the original task afterward.

 - Exposure to hazardous noise levels affects your nervous system, leading to raised blood pressure and increased stress hormones.